edturney/core/README.md

-# core
+# edturney/core
-This is the root repository for testing GHA
+This is the root repository for testing GHA.